Yasmine Sabri: Career

 Following her debut in the television industry in 2013, Yasmine Sabri played several supporting roles.
 She made her film debut with Hell in India in 2016.

+Between 2015 and 2017, Yasmine Sabri established herself as a sought-after actress in Egypt, appearing in several successful television series.
+These included Tariqi (My Path), alongside Sherine Abdel Wahab, and Al-Ostoora (The Legend), in which she portrayed a strong and independent woman.
+Her role in Al-Ostoora further strengthened her status as a rising figure in Egyptian television and cinema.

 In 2018, she starred in two commercially successful films, Leilat Hana wa Surour and El Diesel.
 In El Diesel, she played the role of Donia El-Sayyad, a popular actress alongside Mohamed Ramadan.
+The film was a major success at the box office, further proving her capability to lead major productions.
+Her growing popularity and talent led to more film offers, solidifying her as a leading actress in the region.

 In 2019, Yasmine Sabri made her first television starring with Hekayti (transl.
 "My Story"), the following year, she starred in Forsa Tanya (transl.
 "Second Chance").

 In April 2019, Yasmine Sabri was named Ambassador of African Women during the Arab African Conference on Women's Empowerment in the presence of ministers and dignitaries from across the Arab region and the African continent.
 In January 2020, Yasmine Sabri become the first Arab woman to star in Cartier's campaign for the Panthere De Cartier collection, she was featured alongside Italian model Mariacarla Boscono and British actresses Ella Balinska and Annabelle Wallis.

+In 2025, Yasmine was the main female lead role in the movie Project X which cast Karim Abdel Aziz as the main male role.
+The movie gained tremendous success with impressive box office.
+Project X topped the Egyptian box office on the eve of Eid al-Adha, earning LE2.114 million from 14,880 tickets in a single day.
+After 16 nights, the film had accumulated LE52.2 million from 368,000 tickets.
+The film was also described as one of the most ambitious productions in Egyptian and Arab cinema.